verdictlma0-EP/FauxClaw/readme.md

 Use Fauxclaw for anything – personal, commercial, internal

-Modify it – but share your changes to the Fauxclaw codebase
+Modify it, but share your changes to the Fauxclaw codebase

-Include it in proprietary software – as long as you don't modify Fauxclaw itself
+Include it in proprietary software, as long as you don't modify Fauxclaw itself

-Sell a service powered by Fauxclaw – no problem
+Sell a service powered by Fauxclaw, no problem

-Close-source your modifications to Fauxclaw – share them back
+Close-source your modifications to Fauxclaw, share them back

 See the full license text for details.